Red X iconGreen tick iconYellow tick icon

 Email diane.ruwhiu@otago.ac.nz

-Diane has a strong portfolio of expertise related to Māori research and is a listed researcher with Ngā Pae o te Māramatanga (Māori Centre of Research Excellence) and she been involved in two National Science Challenges: Science for Innovation and Technology (2017–2022) an Ageing Well (2022+)
+Diane has a strong portfolio of expertise related to Māori research and is a listed researcher with Ngā Pae o te Māramatanga (Māori Centre of Research Excellence).
+She has been involved in two National Science Challenges: Science for Innovation and Technology (2017-2022) an Ageing Well (2022-2024).

-Her research focuses on issues of relevance for Māori development, in particular the Māori economy and business, contributing to the increasingly prominent field of Indigenous studies in management and organisation, specifically in relation to research methodologies, understanding features of success for the Māori economy and enterprise, building Māori business capability, the intersection of Indigenous knowledge and science, and Indigenising management education.
+Her research focuses on issues of relevance for Māori development, in particular the Māori economy and business.
+This research contributes to the increasingly prominent field of Indigenous studies in management and organisation, specifically concerning: research methodologies, understanding features of success for the Māori economy and enterprise, building Māori business capability, the intersection of Indigenous knowledge and science, and Indigenising management education.

 Diane also has a passion for teaching.
 In 2021, she was a recipient of a University of Otago Kaupapa Māori teaching excellence award and also the Ako Aotearoa National kaupapa Māori Teaching Excellence Award for her development of Indigenous curriculum in the Otago Business School.

-In 2022, Diane accepted a Ministerial appointment to the New Zealand Productivity Commission (Te Kōmihana Whai Hua o Aotearoa) as a Commissioner, as well as a University appointment to Deputy Dean Graduate Research School.
+From 2022 until 2024, Diane held a Ministerial appointment to the New Zealand Productivity Commission (Te Kōmihana Whai Hua o Aotearoa) as a Commissioner, as well as a University appointment to Deputy Dean Graduate Research School.

 Research Interests